-Sem on the History & Theology of the Middle Ages
+Seminar in the History and Theology of the Middle Ages

 A study of the development of medieval thought in relation to political, social, and religious issues of the times, with particular attention to the biblical exegesis and theology of representative thinkers.

-Sem on the History & Theology of the Reformation
+Seminar in the History and Theology of the Reformation

 A study of the development of Reformation thought in relation to the political, social, and religious issues of the times, with particular attention to the biblical exegesis and theology of representative reformers.